APS El Salvador

 Workers from APS El Salvador

-At the APS sewing factory in El Salvador, 831 former workers are fighting for $659,000 in unpaid terminal wages and benefits after their factory shut down in August 2022.
+At the APS sewing factory in El Salvador, 831 former workers are fighting for around $600,000 in unpaid terminal wages and benefits after their factory shut down in August 2022.
 Three Salvadoran unions – FEASIES, SGC, and SINDICOM – represented workers from the factory and are calling for international solidarity action in support of their members.

 Factory management has refused to pay the workers the money that they are owed, even though Salvadoran law requires the employer to pay workers all unpaid wages and terminal benefits.
 In El Salvador, there is no government unemployment fund, and therefore severance is the only safety net available to workers while they look for new jobs and try to feed their families.
 The current economic situation in the country is precarious, with inflation at an all-time high and apparel brands reducing their orders for new clothes.
 Workers in the region report numerous layoffs and limited possibilities for finding new employment.